 - 1. Install in accordance with AWWA standards and manufacturer's recommendations - 2.
 After drilling into the main line, remove all pipe cuttings and other debris with a vacuum or other method approved by the engineer prior to installing the valve assembly. - 3.
-Install vacuum and air valve assemblies in vertical position. - 4.
+Install air valve assemblies in vertical position. - 4.
 Where indicated at high points in pipe on Drawings, install at actual high points, as determined by as-built pipeline survey data. - 5.
 Secure assemblies to Unistruts as shown on Drawings to prevent lateral movement or stresses. - 6.
-Air valve assemblies installed on restrained or fusible PVC main line shall have FBE-coated DI reducing tees in lieu of tapping sleeves.
-Reducing tees located in corrosive soil zones shall be cathodically protected. - 7.
+Air valve assemblies located in corrosive soil zones shall be cathodically protected. - 7.
 Galvanized steel air vents shall be painted blue as follows: - a.
 Minimum surface preparation: SSPC-SP1 - b.
-Primer: 1 coat Sherwin Williams Galvite HS, OAE - 1) 3.0-4.5 mils dry film thickness
+Primer: 1 coat Sherwin Williams Galvite HS, OAE - 1) 3.0-4.5 mils dry film thickness - c.

-- c.
 Finish: Two coats Sherwin Williams Industrial Enamel (B54 Series), OAE - 1) 2.0-4.0 mils dry film thickness - d.
 Follow all other paint manufacturer recommendations for preparation and application.

-F. Gate Valves and Butterfly Valves:
+F. Isolation Valves:

-- 1. Install in accordance with AWWA standards and manufacturer's recommendations - 2.
+- 1. Install in accordance with AWWA standards and manufacturer's recommendations. - 2.
 Install valves in conjunction with pipe laying; set valves plumb. - 3.
 Assemble complete valve assembly and place in open excavation at proper line and grade. - 4.
 Provide buried valves with valve boxes or meter boxes installed as shown on drawings above finished grade. - a.
 Any valve box lids, meter can lids, or collars that do not meet grade requirements shown on Drawings shall be removed and replaced. - 5.
 Install valve stem risers, collars and valve box extensions as required to match finished grade. - 6.
-Gate valves and butterfly valves shall require the same joint restraint lengths as dead-ends of similar size and pipe material.
+Isolation valves shall require the same joint restraint lengths as dead-ends of similar size and pipe material.